Less than 5 percent of all insect species create problems.

 IPM (Integrated Pest Management) takes into account all control methods, using chemical pesticides as a last resort.
 Healthy plants can withstand some damage from true pests, so your first step is to prevent problems with good plant care.
 Sometimes just waiting for the weather to change solves the problem because many insects thrive in specific temperatures.

 Beneficial insects are an important part of IPM.
-You may not notice, but beneficials are in our landscape year around consuming pest such as aphids, whiteflies and thrips.
+You may not notice, but beneficials are in our landscape year around consuming pests such as aphids, whiteflies and thrips.
 Learn to identify all life stages so you don't mistakenly destroy these beneficial insects.

 Attract beneficials to Your Yard